mcandre/hello-vagrant/README.md

     $ splint *.c *.h

 At 10 o'clock, several new Developers finish inprocessing at YelloSoft Co. & Co., and management reassigns the current team to getting the new members up to speed on developing Hello app ("and have them do a code review").
 The Newbies are issued a hodgepodge of laptops, some Mac, some Windows or Linux.
 And installing splint on all of them would be a pain.
-Instead, Bob shows them [Vagrant](http://www.vagrantup.com/) + [VirtualBox](https://www.virtualbox.org/), and they boot up shiny new Hello app vms.
+Instead, Bob shows them [Vagrant](http://www.vagrantup.com/) + [VirtualBox](https://www.virtualbox.org/), and they boot up shiny new Hello app vm's.

     $ vagrant up
     $ vagrant ssh